 Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

-DAY 3: Panaad Park and Stadium, Bong-Bong’s Pasalubong, Hinigaran.
+DAY 3Alijis, Panaad Park and Stadium, Bong-Bong’s Pasalubong, Hinigaran.

-Here’s another must-see attraction in Negros Occidental.
-The Ruins is located in Talisay City, surrounded by vast fields and a small local village.
+Another must-see attraction in Negros Occidental is The Ruins.
+Located in Talisay City, it is surrounded by vast fields and a small local village.
 The grand mansion was built by Don Mariano Lacson in memory of his first wife, Maria Braga.
-It had become the residence of the man and his unmarried children, until the World Wars began.
-During the war, the mansion was attacked and what we see now are the remains of a beautiful structure once standing proud.
+It had become the family residence until the World Wars began.
+During the war, the mansion was attacked.
+What we see now are the remains of a beautiful structure once standing proud.

 The Ruins